mohamadmeri/scrygent-landing/README.md

 A standalone, framework-free marketing landing page for [Scrygent](https://github.com/mohamadmeri/scrygent), a strictly typed compiler engine for data analysis.

-This repository contains a single `index.html` file (with inline CSS and vanilla JS) designed for zero-build-step deployment on Cloudflare Pages.

 ## Links

 * **[Live Demo](#)**